algorithmiaio/dev-center/_pages/data/hosted.md

 - 'data://.algo/:author/:algoname/temp/:filename'

 Temporary algorithm collections give you a space to store data on a temporary basis.
-You will find the temporary collections under a `temp` directory inside of an algorithm collection, and files placed there are accessible only to the user who ran the algorithm.
+You will find the temporary collections under a `temp` directory inside of an algorithm collection, and files placed into it are accessible only to the user who ran the algorithm.
 For example, a user can have an algorithm that produces a file inside of a temporary collection.

 The temporary algorithm collections are particularly useful for algorithms that produce files as a result of the sample input.
 For example, if your sample input generates a file, using a temporary algorithm collection allows the algorithm to store its output but will be cleaned up after a day.